menu icon

 Home » Recipes » Side Dish Recipes

-Published: Jun 4, 2021 · Modified: Aug 13, 2023 by Erica Schramek · This post may contain affiliate links. · As an Amazon Associate I earn from qualifying purchases.
+Modified: Feb 18, 2024 · Published: Jun 4, 2021 by Erica Schramek · This post may contain affiliate links. · As an Amazon Associate I earn from qualifying purchases.

 Jump to Recipe Print Recipe

-These Easy Baked Kohlrabi Fries are drizzled with olive oil, tossed in a simple spice mixture, and then roasted in the oven.
+They are drizzled with olive oil, tossed in a simple spice mixture, and then roasted in the oven making them a quick and easy side dish that is ready in just 30 minutes.

 Jump to: